Our website uses cookies for statistical purposes.

 Digital nomads and the Vietnamese legislation

 One of the good news is that recently Vietnam has enabled visa-free access to citizens of approximately 25 countries.
-Among these, the UK, France, Denmark, Malaysia, Italy, Chile, and Singapore, thus covering most parts of the world.
+Among these there are: the UK, France, Denmark, Malaysia, Italy, Chile, and Singapore, thus covering most parts of the world.
 Citizens of these countries can stay here based on electronic visas between 15 and 30 days.

-The e-visa that can be used as a digital nomad visa in Vietnam.
+The e-visa that can be used as a remote work visa in Vietnam.
 However, there are also other visas that can be obtained by remote workers and their requirements can be explained by our Vietnamese lawyers.

 Vietnam’s digital visa alternatives